 HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO RISK SCORE CONTROL MEASURES TO REDUCE RISK NEW RISK SCORE 28 Electrical.
 Electromagnetic interference.
 2+1 Design is sufficient for normal use.
-Plants are fitted with shielding for special applications.
-1+1 29 Electrical.
+Testing is completed per EN50081-2 Class B and EN50082-2 section 1.1,1.2 and 1.4 per method IEC 801-2 1+1 29 Electrical.
 Water bridging.
 2+1 Wiring looms of control boxes are covered with water resistant covers.
 Control cards for functions and flow control are encased in epoxy resin to prevent water damage.
-Machines are tested for water damage in the IPD (internal product development) process.
-Electrical components are prevented from corroding with silicon type paste.
+Machines are tested for water damage and pressure washing in the IPD (internal product development) process.
 1+1 30 Electrical Pump or motor failure 3+1 In the advent of electrical or mechanical a manual lowering system is installed on the machine.
-1+1 31 Electrical Battery charging 2+1 Battery is automatically charged while engine is running and, as it is only being trickle charged, gas (hydrogen) build-up is not considered a problem.
-The battery charger senses the charge level to prevent over charging of the battery.
+Also, an electrical auxiliary power system is available for movement.
+1+1 31 Electrical Battery charging 2+1 The battery charger senses the charge level to prevent over charging of the battery.
+Decal with charging instructions is placed on the machine.
 1+1 32 Stability.
 Overloading the platform.
 3+6 Maximum safe working load and number of people is clearly marked on the machine.
-The machine has a platform load sensing system as per AS1418.10.
 1+6 33 Stability.
 Excessive manual side forces.
 3+6 Maximum allowable manual side force marked on machine.
 Designed to meet AS 1814.10.
 1+6 34 Stability.
 Uneven, soft or sloping ground.
 3+6 Tilt switch provides an audible and visual alarm when above elevation on a slope exceeding the rated incline, and function speeds are reduced to creep speed.
 Manual states that the machine is not to be driven and the platform must not be elevated on sloping, uneven or soft ground.
 Decals stating the maximum load imposed by the tyres on the ground are in place.
 Brakes designed to hold machine on maximum gradeability.
 1+6 35 Stability.
 Tyre punctures.
-2+6 Tyres are non-pneumatic and do not deflate if punctured.
+2+6 Tyres are foam-filled.
 1+6 36 Stability.
 Driving too fast when elevated.
 2+6 Control system limits the travel speed when elevated.
 1+6 37 Stability.
 Machine driven into obstacle.
 3+6 Machine meets AS 1418.10 kerb test requirements.
 1+6 38 Stability.
 Other dynamic effects.
 2+6 Dynamic load factors included in calculations and test loads.
 Manual says machine must not be used as a crane (which could produce swinging loads).
 Braking is designed to hold the unit on its maximum rated gradeability.
 1+6 39 Stability.
 Control valve or interlock failure.
 2+6 Interlocks are self-monitoring i.e. they are normally off/open so that in the event of malfunction motion is prevented.
 Holding valves are installed to prevent decent due to hydraulic failure.
 Limiting and cut-out switches are to be check as part of the pre-start function check.
 1+6 40 Hydraulic failure.
 Excessive pressure build-up.
 2+5 Relief valves are used to prevent over pressurizing the hydraulic system.
 Correct pressures listed in the service manual.
 High pressure hydraulic hoses are secured together with fasteners and in potential failure areas (tight radius bends) are covered in spiral wrap.
 Hydraulic hoses used have a bursting pressure well in excess of the working pressure.
 Maintenance schedule provided in the manuals.
 1+5 41 Hydraulic failure.
 Pump or motor failure.
 2+1 Holding valves fitted to all cylinders so boom will not collapse.
-Ground controls provided and an auxiliary power supply that may be used for retrieving personnel in the basket.
+Manual descent valves (manual lowering system) installed to allow emergency retrieval in the advent of failure.
+These plants have malfunction signals to assist in fault finding.
+Codes are placed in the manual.
 Maintenance schedule provided in the manuals.
 1+1